drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L03/slides.md

 ## Essential Security Practices | Monitoring

 Monitoring is the process of tracking and analyzing database activities to detect suspicious behavior and unauthorized access.
-Here are some best practices for monitoring your databases:

 1. **Real-Time Monitoring**: Monitor your databases in real-time to detect and respond to security incidents quickly.